For the love of Irises

 Please, use the store setup for ordering instead of sending me a list, since some varieties may be sold out between the time you send the email and the time I receive and process it.

-I generally have only one or two clumps of each variety, so will rarely have more that 4 - 10 rhizomes available to sell.
+I generally have only one or two clumps of each variety, so will rarely have more that 4 - 10 rhizomes available to sell (except for dwarfs & mini dwarfs).

 Iris are "harvested" after blooming, so I will begin digging and shipping in July and finish in September.